Aaron Sullivan. Aaron's collection.

 D.S.
 Grover is a professor in Occult Musical Studies at Miskatonic University and the Chairman of the Gentlemen's Society of the Oculus Infernus.
 He is tall, sleep-deprived, and is rumored to be teetering on the very brink of madness.
 He enjoys bacon, books about assassins, and the feeling you get when you peel off the plastic cover on a new piece of electronic equipment.

 Kaptain Carbon.
 Kaption's collection.

 Kaptain Carbon writes reviews on lesser known black/death/doom at Tape Wyrm, power metal, film reviews, and dungeon synth commentary at Hollywood Metal, and moderates Reddit’s r/metal community.
 He is a fantastic dungeon master.
 Don't look at his Bandcamp collection.
 Stop.

 Hera Vidal.
 Hera's collection.

 Hera Vidal is powered by coffee, metal, and research.
 When not researching and writing about black metal, she enjoys crime thrillers, studying the brain, collecting books, and listening to music at an ungodly volume.
-You can also catch her on Ello and Twitter.
+You can also catch her on Twitter.